-This original wall art was created by Sonia McCaul, an Ottawa artist.
-This hooked piece is a study in colour and its ever changing palette and gives new life to a pattern traditionally used over the decades by quilters.
+This original wall art was created by Sonia McCaul, an artist now residing in Alberta.
+The piece is based upon the "log cabin" motif and is a study in colour and its ever changing palette.
+Using all recycled fabric, the result is a work of art that gives new life to a pattern traditionally used over the decades by quilters.

 Rug hooking is a centuries-old art and craft where rugs are made by pulling loops of yarn or fabric (traditionally recycled) through a stiff woven base such as burlap, linen, or rug warp.
 The loops are pulled through the backing material by using a crochet-type hook mounted in a handle (usually wood) for leverage.
 In more recent decades rug hookers have been exploring new materials and new techniques.
 This experimentation, combined with knowledge and respect for what has gone before, allows artists to explore new imagery and evolve this fibre art form.